Aghade Holed Stone

-Aghade Holed Stone or Cloghaphoill is a large holed stone and Irish National Monument located in Aghade, County Carlow, Ireland.
+Aghade Holed Stone or Cloghaphoill is a large holed stone and a national monument located two miles south of Tullow in Aghade, County Carlow, Ireland.

 Description

 The holed stone is granite, measures approximately 2.4 x 1.56 x 0.46 metres, weighs close to 5 tonnes, and has a hole about 32 cm in diameter near the top.
+It is similar in size to the "Holestone" found in County Antrim at Doagh.

 History and legend

 Archaeologists believe that the stone was originally a door to a megalithic tomb.
 The hole may have permitted the offering of food or other objects to the dead.

 The 14th-century Book of Ballymote offers a story where Niall of the Nine Hostages ties Eochaid, son of Énnae Cennsalach mac Labhradh (a 5th-century King of Leinster) to the Aghade Holed Stone and sends nine men to kill him:

-Up to the 18th century it was common for sick children to be passed through the hole, in the belief that this would cure them.
+Up to the 18th century it was common for sick children to be passed through the hole, in the belief that this would cure them or to ensure good health.